 The eruption of paraneoplastic pemphigus is highly variable.
 Patients may present with diffuse erythema, vesiculobullous lesions, papules, scaly plaques, exfoliative erythroderma, erosions, or ulcerations.
 The erythema can be macular, urticarial, or targetoid, and it may be polymorphous.
 Patients may initially present with erythema, and they may subsequently develop bullae and erosions.

 Large areas of denudation with a positive Nikolsky sign can occur.
 Pustules have been reported.
 The papular lesions may resemble lichen planus, and the oral lesions may also be mistaken for lichen planus.
 A single patient has been reported with a solitary, pemphigus vegetans–like lesion that arose in a previous bulla.
-The palms and the soles may be involved.
+In addition to the pattern of mucosal involvement, clinical features distinguishing paraneoplastic pemphigus from pemphigus vulgaris include involvement of the palms and soles and sparing of the scalp in the former.

 Biopsy-confirmed paraneoplastic pemphigus has been reported in the gastrointestinal tract and the respiratory tract mucosa.
 The latter has been increasingly recognized and is a significant cause of mortality.
 Pulmonary involvement manifests as obstructive lung disease and progresses to bronchiolitis obliterans and death.
 Despite its ominous significance, signs of pulmonary involvement are subtle.
 Patients develop dyspnea, yet chest radiograph findings are normal.
+However, pulmonary function testing reveals a severe obstructive pattern and decreased diffusion capacity.
 Ocular involvement ranges from mild conjunctivitis to symblepharon with corneal scarring.

 The association of paraneoplastic pemphigus with malignancy is strong.
 Patients have had benign neoplasms, including thymoma and Castleman disease.
 Only a single patient without a tumor has met the diagnostic criteria, yet this patient had a rapid demise and may have died with an undiagnosed malignancy.
 Patients have developed paraneoplastic pemphigus while in remission of their malignancy, leading some authors to prefer the term neoplasia-induced pemphigus.